AuDigitalHealth/lingo/docs/design/integration-points.md

 Users search concepts through Lingo to use as a basis for authoring, or to just view the make up of that medication.

-To work around performance constrains in Snowstorm, Lingo uses a combination of Snowstorm and Ontoserver to provide a fast search experience.
+To work around performance constraints in Snowstorm, Lingo uses a combination of Snowstorm and Ontoserver to provide a fast search experience.
 This is achieved by using Ontoserver to search for concepts that have been released, and Snowstorm for concepts that have been authored since the last release.

-These are search concurrently and the results are combined to provide a single search result to the user.
+These are searched concurrently and the results are combined to provide a single search result to the user.

 ```mermaid